It's Rush Limboy and this, the one and only Excellence in Broadcasting Network.

 So now unidentified reporters as to Carney.

-How how's Romney's comment any different from what the president said?
+How's Romney's comment any different from what the president said?

-What the president said four years ago, what he said eight years ago, what he says today, and what he said ever since he took office here is that he's fighting for every American.
+What the president said four years ago, what he said eight years ago, what he says today, and what he's said ever since he took office here is that he's fighting for every American.

 That's crap.

-Fighting against every American.
+But he firmly believes fighting against every American.

-This is such bad.
+This is such bad people in America.

 Right.

-Jay, you had a Pap smear yet.
+Jay, you had a pap smear yet?

 You need one.

-They wouldn't let the questions die.
+They wouldn't let the question die.

-If the president can make a comment like he did in 2008, where he made a remark, direct relation, large portion of the electorate, bitter clingers, and Ronnie makes a similar remark, also offended.
+If the president can make a comment like he did in 2008, where he made a remark, direct relation, large portion of the electorate, bitter clingers, and Romney makes a similar remark, also offended.

-Then Senator Obama never said that he did not worry about or would not worry about 47% of the population.
+Senator Obama never said that he did not worry about or would not worry about 47% of the population.

 You know it and I know it.

-He resents a bitter clingers.
+He resents the bitter clingers.

 Because he firmly believes that building this country up helps everybody.

-And it's at the core of who he is.
+That's the essence of his governing philosophy, and it's at the core of who he is.

-Outside of Jeffrey Amelt, the Cylindra guys.
+Who's he lifted up outside of Jeffrey Amelt, the Cylindra guys?

 Who's he lifted up?